beeb/beeb-li/src/lib/posts/introducing-swpui.md

 ### The Preview Pane

 Once a file is selected in the list, a preview of the matches is shown in the larger pane on the right.
-While the path was maybe abbreviated in the file list, it's not in preview pane title (unless the pane is too narrow of course, but in that case we just add an ellipsis at the start and keep the path segments intact).
+While the path was maybe abbreviated in the file list, it's shown in full in preview pane title (unless the pane is too narrow of course, but in that case we just add an ellipsis at the start and keep the path segments intact).

 The matches can be navigated with the up and down arrows as well as <Kbd seq="j" />/<Kbd seq="k" /> when the pane is focused.